Safety in Colombia

 10 tips for safe travel in Colombia

 Carolina and I travel to Colombia every year, and apply the following advice, which I think has meant we’ve never had any problems.
-These tips are simple common-sense rules that some tourists sometimes forget.
+In the final analysis, these are simple, common-sense rules that tourists sometimes forget.

 Staying on the tourist trail

 Armed groups and drug cartels are much less present than in the past.
-But it would be a lie to say that they have disappeared.
+But it would be a lie to say they've disappeared.
 Travelling only in tourist areas means staying away from any conflict zones, generally in isolated regions where tourists have no interest in going.

 National news

-A few days before your departure, and during your stay in Colombia, check the Colombian news from time to time.
-Events could impact your trip: a volcano on orange alert, a landslide on a major road blocking traffic, demonstrations with blockades, etc.
+A few days before your departure, and during your stay in Colombia, check the latest news from time to time.
+Your trip could be affected by events such as a volcano on orange alert, a landslide on a major road blocking traffic, demonstrations with blockades, and so on.

 No dar papaya